nextcloud/documentation/developer_manual/core/configfile.rst

   <?php

   $CONFIG = array(
-  /* Flag to indicate ownCloud is successfully installed (true = installed) */ "installed" => false,
+  /* Flag to indicate Nextcloud is successfully installed (true = installed) */ "installed" => false,

   /* Type of database, can be sqlite, mysql or pgsql */ "dbtype" => "sqlite",

-  /* Name of the ownCloud database */
+  /* Name of the Nextcloud database */
   "dbname" => "owncloud",

-  /* User to access the ownCloud database */
+  /* User to access the Nextcloud database */
   "dbuser" => "",

-  /* Password to access the ownCloud database */ "dbpassword" => "",
+  /* Password to access the Nextcloud database */ "dbpassword" => "",

-  /* Host running the ownCloud database */
+  /* Host running the Nextcloud database */
   "dbhost" => "",

-  /* Prefix for the ownCloud tables in the database */ "dbtableprefix" => "",
+  /* Prefix for the Nextcloud tables in the database */ "dbtableprefix" => "",

   /* Define the salt used to hash the user passwords.
 All your user passwords are lost if you lose this string. */